-In today's hyper-connected environment, our computers act as portals to a wide array of services and resources that we use daily.
+In today's hyper-connected world, computers serve as entry points to a vast online world of services and information.

 - Windows – Press Ctrl + Shift + Esc.